isaacsanders/isaacsanders.github.com/_posts/2011-12-29-sorry-for-the-mess.md

 The blog will be a place for thoughts I have, and reflections of mine, so keep watch.
 I may decide to add an RSS feed or something depending on the feedback.
-I will try to incorporate something like Disqus for comments, and maybe some social media buttons...
+I <del>will try to incorporate something like Disqus for comments</del> have added Disqus, and maybe some social media buttons...

 The resume will contain things about my work history and education.
 Pretty